 More from Anders Jerichow

-The Humanity in Action Denmark’s October ‘43 Travel Grant will open for applications in August 2020.
+The Humanity in Action Denmark’s October ‘43 Travel Grant 2019 is open for applications.
 The travel grant is dedicated to young students and professionals who work with issues regarding refugees and/or the protection of minorities in either the academic, social, political or practical field.

 Applications for 2019 Teaching Academy are Open